-It is notable that the correlation between both methodologies was poorer for the geometry 45as-15.
-Although the 45as-15 and 45as15 geometries were equally close to the specular direction, the geometry of 45as-15 was experimentally the most conflicting as in this direction the intensity of the reflected light was higher than in other more distant specular geometries.
+It is worth to point out that the correlation between both methodologies was poorer for the geometry 45as-15.
+Whilst the 45as-15 and 45as15 geometries were equally close to the specular direction, the geometry of 45as-15 was experimentally the most conflicting, since in this direction the intensity of the reflected light was higher than in other more distant specular geometries.
 In general, a great spreading was found for the geometries 45as-15 and 45as110.
-In addition, some color pairs did not follow a linear behavior as expected.
-As these measurement geometries are the extreme ones in both instrumental configurations, this could be the reason why a worse correlation is found, specifically because of some optomechanical design problems for applying telespectroradiometry on a tilted scene.
-However, for 45as25, 45as45, and 45as75 geometries which progressively move away from the specular peak, the intensity of the reflected light decreased the goniochromatic effects, there was less spreading in characterizing the samples and the results of color difference matched more closely for both procedures.
+Moreover, some color pairs did not follow a linear behavior as expected.
+As these measurement geometries are the extreme ones in both instrumental configurations, this could the reason why a worse correlation is found, specifically due to some opto-mechanical design problems for applying tele-spectroradiometry on a tilted scene.
+However, for 45as25, 45as45 and 45as75 geometries which progressively move away from the specular peak, the intensity of the reflected light decreased the goniochromatic effects, there was less spreading in characterizing the samples and the color difference results matched for both procedures.